-The term 'Securities Exchange Act of 1934' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Securities Exchange Act of 1934' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Securities Exchange Act of 1934 is also known by its acronym of SEA.
 This piece of legislation was crafted in order to regulate transactions in securities which trade on the secondary market after they are already issued.
 The goal of this is to guarantee a higher level of financial transparency, better accuracy of trades, and a lower degree of manipulation and outright fraud.